Issues in International Adoptions

 Additional issues faced by those adopting internationally may include language barriers or language delays, special health issues, questions about the child's age, and cultural issues.

 If the adopted child is already a toddler or older, he or she may already speak at least some words in their native language.
 Ideally, one or both of the adoptive parents will speak some of this language in order to communicate with the child.
 It can be helpful for the family to take language lessons in order to allow the child to keep and preserve the language of their birth culture.

-If the child speaks their birth language and no English at all, the family will need to begin teaching the child basic words for communication.
+If the child speaks their birth language and doesn't speak the adoptive family's language at all, the family will need to begin teaching the child basic words for communication.
 They may want to use the services of a professional teacher or translator initially to make the process a little smoother.
 The family also needs to be aware that language-related learning delays may occur depending on the age of the child at the time of placement.
 Because of the way our brains develop, languages are easily and spontaneously acquired in infancy and later become far more difficult to learn as people get older.
 New language acquisition is by no means impossible for older children and adults, but it takes far more time and effort to accomplish than would otherwise be the case.